- Finding a gift for your boss can be difficult since it needs to be appropriate for work and not overly expensive.

 Aromatherapy stress relief candle ($24.40)

 Give the gift of relaxation.
-Candles smell great, and this one promotes stress relief.
+Candles smell great and some even promote stress relief.
 A happy, stress-free boss translates into a more laid-back work environment, which is a win-win for all.
-Bath & Body Works' 3-Wick Candle is great for anyone with a hectic schedule, and the eucalyptus-spearmint scent is soothing and clean.
+Bath & Body Works’ 3-Wick Candle is great for anyone with a hectic schedule, and the eucalyptus-spearmint scent is soothing and clean.

 Desktop golf ($35)